ganeshapp/web-developer/docs/react.md

 };
 ```

-## React: Create a Component with Composition
+## Create a Component with Composition

 Now we will look at how we can compose multiple React components together.
 Imagine you are building an App and have created three components, a Navbar, Dashboard, and Footer.